-- Prior to joining EURECOM, Patrick Loiseau had been teaching in the areas of physics, computer architecture, probability and basic signal processing at Ecole Normale Superieure de Lyon, University of Versailles Saint-Quentin-en-Yvelines and University of California, Santa Cruz.
+Prior to joining EURECOM, he taught in the areas of physics, computer architecture, probability and signal processing at Ecole Normale Supérieure de Lyon, University of Versailles Saint-Quentin-en-Yvelines and University of California, Santa Cruz.

 - Best Student Demonstration award at ACM Sigmetrics/Performance 2009, for the demo "Automated traffic measurements and analysis in Grid'5000", with Romaric Guillier, Oana Goga, Matthieu Imbert, Paulo Goncalves and Pascale Vicat-Blanc Primet.